2014–15 KF Tirana season: April

 The month started on 4 April with a 1–2 away win over Flamurtari Vlorë with the goals scored by Muça and Bušić.
 Four days later, in the first leg of Albanian Cup semi-final, Tirana was unable to break the fortitude of Laçi as they drew 0–0 at Qemal Stafa Stadium in front of more than 2,000 fans.
 In the next league match against Vllaznia Shkodër on 12th, Tirana were behind in the 33rd following the superb goal of Eraldo Çinari, but they responded in the second half with two goals of Muça, who scored his first career brace.
 After the match, he dedicated the goals to the Tirana ultras, Geri Allkaj, who died in a car accident two days before.
 Tirana continues its good run in league by beating 3–1 away Elbasani with the goals of Hyshmeri, Bušić and Bakaj.
 On 22 April, in the returning leg of Albanian Cup semi-final, Tirana fell to Laçi by losing 1–0 thanks to the winner of James Adeniyi.
 This match saw Tirana playing with ten players following the exclusion of Ndikumana in the 16th minute following a brawl with Olsi Teqja, who was only yellow-carded.
 Teqja also injured the knee of Gjergji Muzaka in the 42nd minute of the match, and he soon needed surgery on his knee.
-He undergo the surgery on 11 May in Rome, and started recovering from his knee injury in Greece.
+He underwent the surgery on 11 May in Rome, and started recovering from his knee injury in Greece.
 On 26 April, in the last league match for this month, Tirana finally prevail over Laçi by beating them 1–0 at Qemal Stafa Stadium thanks to late goal of Francis Kahata.